mkescholars_logo

 No, there is not a specific GPA or ACT/SAT test score needed to participate.

-Incoming scholars are eligible to submit a Program Agreement based on their participation/ official engagement in one of the following high schools and/or pre-college programs: All-In Milwaukee, Boys & Girls Club of Dane County, Boys & Girls Club of Greater Milwaukee (Grad Plus), Carmen Schools of Science & Technology, College Possible, MPS College & Career Center, Cristo Rey Jesuit High School of Milwaukee, Nativity Jesuit Academy, Pathways High School, Pearls for Teen Girls, St Joan of Antida High School, & United Community Center.
+Incoming scholars are eligible to submit a Program Agreement based on their participation/ official engagement in one of the following high schools and/or pre-college programs: All-In Milwaukee, Boys & Girls Club of Greater Milwaukee (Grad Plus), Carmen Schools of Science & Technology, College Possible, Milwaukee Public Schools (MPS), Cristo Rey Jesuit High School of Milwaukee, Nativity Jesuit Academy, Pathways High School, Pearls for Teen Girls, St Joan of Antida High School, & United Community Center.
+If you are interested in participating in our program but do not see your high school and/or pre-college program listed above please contact mkescholars-program@uwm.edu.

-Yes, to receive all benefits of the MKE Scholars Program participation in 8-week summer bridge program is required.
+Yes, to receive all benefits of the MKE Scholars Program, participation in one of the two offered week long Summer Experiences is required.

 No, please refer to this link for more information regarding the SSS program: https://uwm.edu/student-support-services/